Steps to Designing a New Logo for an Orthodontist

 For a logo to be complete, it needs to have a catchy image on it.
 You need to choose a unique but catchy image, avoiding any version of teeth on the logo.
 The image on the logo is actually meant to communicate a company’s values rather than its purpose.
 You can browse other company logos to get new and fresh ideas.

 At this stage, you have all the components to make a great logo.
 The most important thing at this stage is to make the logo as catchy and as clear as possible.
 From a single glance, a potential client should be able to tell what the company is about and what services they offer.
 If the image you chose was attractive, the words should also be legible.
 Avoid putting too much on the logo, as other information can be communicated through advertising.

-The last thing you need to consider is the suitability of the logo on other company properties.
+A logo will most of the time be incorporated in many faucets of the company.
 Once developed, the logo will appear on the staff uniform, on billboards, as a letterhead, on business cards and on the website.
 You should therefore make a logo that can be easily incorporated on all those platforms.
 In this regard, get rid of very fine details on the logo as they may be hard to replicate on small surfaces.